Nuitka/Nuitka-website/posts/urllib3-wheel-with-nuitka.rst

 Urllib3 standalone test have already been covered.
 Manual testing is now done to compare the pytest results of a nuitka wheel built using ``python setup.py bdist_nuitka`` to the regular pytest of the urllib3 package.
 Testing is done to ensure that nuitka is building the wheel correctly.
 If the pytests pass/fail in the same way, that means Nuitka built the wheel properly.
 Else if the tests differ, then something is wrong.
 Virtualenv is used to create a clean environment with no outside pollution.

-At first, the urllib3 nuitka-wheel pytest was crashing because of the unsafe assumption that imports will always exist (which is not the case if exceptions are thorwn). `Issue 413 <https://github.com/Nuitka/Nuitka/issues/413>`__ was filed to record and fix this bug.
+At first, the urllib3 nuitka-wheel pytest was crashing because of the unsafe assumption that imports will always exist (which is not the case if exceptions are thrown). `Issue 413 <https://github.com/Nuitka/Nuitka/issues/413>`__ was filed to record and fix this bug.

 After the fixes, the pytests were ran again and the results were very similar::